DanCCroft/LSC-Serial-Parser/sample_data/sd_README.md

 ### Verifying the Pipeline

-The included files can be used to verify the parser and reporting stages independently of live capture.
+The included .bin files can be used to verify the parser and reporting stages independently of live capture.

 Example: